Sagartansar/Handwritten-English-Alphabets-classifier/README.md

-# HandWritten-Alphabets
+# Handwritten-English-Alphabets-classifier

-A CNN model that classifies handwritten English Alphabets.
+An Implementation of Handwritten English Alphabets classifier using CNN model(Machine Learning)